 t4t is a podcast by trans writer Hazel Jane Plante all about "writing while trans."
 Basically, it's my dream-podcast-come-true.

 Hazel has already interviewed some phenomenal trans writers, including Vivek Shraya, Casey Plett, Kama La Mackerel, and John Elizabeth Stinzi.
-I both love the scope of subject matter that Hazel addresses in each episode, aaand I wish the episodes themselves were edited more for conciseness and clarity (this interview with Morgan is over two hours long, which was challenging for my brain, but might be wonderful for other people's brains!!).
+I both love the scope of subject matter that Hazel addresses in each episode, aaand I wish some of the episodes themselves were edited more for conciseness and clarity (this interview with Morgan M. Page is over two hours long, which was challenging for my brain, but might be wonderful for other people's brains!!).

 SOME EPISODE HIGHLIGHTS: